-Let's think about why this might happen; initially the volume is set according to the position of your pedal, as defined by the taper you have chosen, and modified further by the last memorized setting of the minimum on control which the brain pulled from memory.
+Let's think about why this might happen; initially the volume is set according to the position of your pedal, as defined by the taper you have chosen, and modified further by the last memorized setting of the minimum on control which its "brain" pulled from the current taper's memory location.
 Now you move the control a bit one way or the other.
 The system immediately adjusts to the new setting!